divenal/givenergy-scripts/README.md

 There's some constants at the top to define the numerical registers for the api settings.
 You should check to make sure they're the same for your system.
 (Invoke `givenergy.py` as a script to list the avaiable register numbers.)

+## givenergy-pause-times.py
+`givenergy-pause-times.py` runs from cron to update pause-battery times (since I want more than one per day, but only one slot is provided).

 ## pvoutput.py
 `pvoutput.py` runs once per day, via cron.
 It downloads the day's parameters, and uploads to pvoutput.